AdobeDocs/commerce-admin.en/help/inventory-management/install-update.md

 ## Remove Inventory Management

+>[!IMPORTANT]
+>
+>It is highly recommended using the default [!DNL Inventory Management] modules. [!DNL CatalogInventory] module, which used instead of removed [!DNL Inventory Management] modules, is deprecated.
+Removing of [!DNL Inventory Management] modules may cause unstable system work and different issues.

-If you choose not to use the Inventory Management functionality, you can remove (uninstall) these modules to improve performance.
+If you choose not to use the Inventory Management functionality anyway, you can remove (uninstall) these modules.
 To remove all the modules through the composer file, add the following to `composer.json`.

 ```
 "replace": {